xkbcommon/libxkbcommon/doc/keymap-format-text-v1.md

 <tr>
 <td>

-Key press causes a key press event for the key specified by the `key` field instead of for the actual key.
+Key press causes a key press event for the key specified by the `key` parameter instead of for the actual key.
 The state reported in this event reports of the current *effective* modifiers changed as follow:
-- Modifiers in the `clearmodifiers` field are cleared.
+- Modifiers in the `clearmodifiers` parameter are cleared.
-- Modifiers in the `modifiers` field are set.
+- Modifiers in the `modifiers` parameter are set.
 </td>
 <td>

-Key release causes a key release event for the key specified by the `key` field;
-the state field for this event consists of the *effective* modifiers at the time of the release, changed as described on the key press.
+Key release causes a key release event for the key specified by the `key` parameter; the state field for this event consists of the *effective* modifiers at the time of the release, changed as described on the key press.
 </td>
 </thead>